-- Shoulder Charge is when there is a 50/50 ball that you are running to.
+- Shoulder Charge is a 50/50 ball that you are running to.
 While running after the ball, you can shoulder charge the opponent.
 Make sure your elbows are in at your side.
 The contact should be made on the outside of your bicep.
-Make sure that your arm is bent not straight down.
+Arm should be bent, not straight down.

 - Slide Tackle is not taught much, but should be at least introduced!
 Make sure you NEVER Slide tackle from behind or it’s a RED CARD.
-It’s very dangerous to slide from behind.
 Instead you want to slide tackle from the side or front.
-Make sure your feet are low (no higher than) the ball or else you and the opponent could be injured.
+Your feet should go no higher than the ball.

 - Be First to the ball is a term used for a ball that is been punted or is about to be cleared away.
 Kind of like a 50/50 ball before it happens.
 Teams that are first to the ball are aggressive and benefit from it.

 - Step to if it’s a defender telling a midfielder to step to the player with or receiving the ball

 - Step up is when a coach or player is telling the defense to step up as a unit or individual.
 This way the defense is closer to their midfielders so that there is not much space between.
 As a defensive unit you want things to be tight so that there is pressure on the opposing players.